 The best current account is different for each person, as it depends on your spending habits and level of savings.
-Our guide to our best current accounts will help you discover which type account will suit you – and we’ll even help you to open it.

 When you switch your current account to a new bank or building society, you could get £100 or more in cashback as a reward for switching.
 Just make sure that you’re applying for an account that suits your needs, not just the one with the highest cashback.

 Current account rewards

 If you tend to stay in credit and never go overdrawn, you could get rewarded regularly by your bank or building society.
 By switching to a rewards current account, you could get a monthly reward payment and earn cashback on your spending.
 Some providers will also offer a cash incentive for switching your current account to them.